'Double standards' of the Left Front, Congress: Mamata over WB violence during bandh

 The protesters hurled crude bombs and pelted stones at the police.
 Police tried to control the mob with baton charging, firing tear gas shells and rubber bullets.

-Mamata on Thursday said "double standards" of the Left Front and Congress will not be tolerated.
+Mamata on Thursday said, "double standards" of the Left Front and Congress will not be tolerated.

-She also decided to boycott the meeting convened by Sonia Gandhi on January 13 in New Delhi as she don't support the violence that the Left and Congress unleashed in Bengal on Wednesday.
+She also decided to boycott the meeting convened by Sonia Gandhi on January 13 in New Delhi as she doesn't support the violence that the Left and Congress unleashed in Bengal on Wednesday.

 On January 13, Sonia has called a meeting of opposition parties, including the Left, to discuss the situation arising out of violence on various university campuses and protests in the country over the Citizenship (Amendment) Act, 2019.